OpenNebula/docs/source/user/virtual_resource_management/vm_guide_2.rst

 Please take into consideration the following limitations:

 -  **The snapshots are lost if any life-cycle operation is performed, e.g. a suspend, migrate, delete request.**
--  KVM: Snapshots are only available if all the VM disks use the :ref:`'qcow2' driver <img_template#driver>`.
+-  KVM: Snapshots are only available if all the VM disks use the :ref:`qcow2 driver <img_template>`.
 -  VMware: the snapshots will persist in the hypervisor after any life-cycle operation is performed, but they will not be available to be used with OpenNebula.
 -  Xen: does not support snapshotting